-Severity of impact if risk were to materialise: 4/5

-Overall importance (likelihood x severity): 4
+Severity of impact if risk were to materialise: 4/5 Overall importance (likelihood x severity): 4

-Art Academy London has in place a comprehensive Emergency Procedures, Business Continuity and Disaster Recovery Policy which has been approved by the OU as part of the validation process as appropriate to mitigating such risk and ensuring a workable plan is in place to enable AAL to provide continuity to students, where possible.
-Since 2018, initially as part of the validation process, the Academy has been undertaking a programme of facilities improvements, thus reducing the possibility of unforeseen building closure.
+Art Academy London has in place an Emergency Procedures, Business Continuity and Disaster Recovery Policy which has been approved by the OU as part of the validation process as appropriate to mitigating such risk and ensuring a workable plan is in place to enable AAL to provide continuity to students, where possible.
+Since 2018, initially as part of the validation process, the Academy has been undertaking a programme of facilities improvements, which is scheduled to continue over the next five years.
 Art Academy London operates a strict site management regime with comprehensive health & safety and fire safety arrangements that includes safe working practice security measures in which all students and staff.
 A strategy is in place for the control and storage of volatile materials used on site.
 Art Academy London also has in place a comprehensive insurance cover to safeguard business continuity.